Published January 10, 2026

 Emotions affect relationships through several mechanisms:

-2. Conflict resolution: How we manage emotions during conflicts determines whether disagreements strengthen or damage relationships.
+2. Conflict resolution: How emotions are managed during conflicts determines whether conflicts strengthen or damage relationships.
+Partners who can regulate emotions and express them constructively resolve conflicts more successfully.

 Real Examples